Planned changes to wheelchair, specialist seating and repairs services in the Spelthorne area

 This change is due to happen from 1 July 2022 and we are now engaging with clients on this planned change, which means their care would transfer across to the integrated service and be seen by the Millbrook team in future.
 As part of our engagement with clients, we have written directly to people who are currently under the care of St George’s and we invited them to join us at an engagement event, which took place in March 2022.

-More information about this planned change, and the latest frequently asked questions, can be found here (link to attached doc).
+More information about this planned change, and the latest frequently asked questions, can be found at the foot of this page.